 I begin to glue a variety of ribbons and strings to the flag, placing some of the ribbons under the strips and some of the strips of fabric.
 I used a lace ribbon, tulle, silk ribbon and blue and white string.

-Tie a knot into one end of the tulle and string so that you have a larger section to glue.
+Then, tie a knot into one end of the tulle and string so that you have a larger section to glue.
 Glue and place these into the flag as you like.
 I placed the ribbons and string about two inches apart throughout the flag.

 Come back in with a few of the stars and stripes fabric strips to cover the ribbons.
 So that it looks like a flag, you want the fabric strips to be on top.
 Lastly, take the star fabric strip and glue across the top of the flag to hide the top of the fabric and ribbon glued to the flag, letting it hang over the ends to hide the wood.

-I glued a 20 inch piece of the blue and white twine to the back side of the wood on each side to create a hanger.
+Next, I glued a 20 inch piece of the blue and white twine to the back side of the wood on each side to create a hanger.
 I also cut a few of the ribbons under the star fabric strips to its length.
 This DIY torn fabric flag is so easy to make.